Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

 Any `MonoBehaviour` implementing `NetworkBehaviour` can override the Netcode method `OnNetworkSpawn()`.
-This method is fired when the `NetworkObject` gets spawned and the networking is setup.
+This method is fired when the `NetworkObject` gets spawned.
 We override `OnNetworkSpawn` since a client and a server will run different logic here.

 :::note
 This can be overriden on any `NetworkBehaviour`.